Clay Rapada: Detroit Tigers

 On August 30, 2007, Rapada was announced as the player to be named later in the trade between the Tigers and Cubs involving outfielder Craig Monroe.
+He was assigned to Triple-A Toledo.

 Rapada made his Tigers debut on September 9, 2007.
 In a coincidence, he faced Ibáñez again, giving up a three-run home run.
-He was pulled immediately after, giving him the distinction of facing the same batter (and only that batter) twice in his first two major league appearances; one while pitching for a National League club and the other with an American League club.
+He was pulled immediately after, without getting an out, giving him the distinction of facing the same batter (and only that batter) twice in his first two major league appearances.
+He pitched in four games for the Tigers.

 He earned his first major league victory on April 15, 2008, as the Tigers beat the Minnesota Twins 6–5.

 Rapada did not make the Tigers 25-man roster and began the 2009 season playing for the Toledo Mud Hens.

 Texas Rangers

 On December 7, 2009, Rapada was traded to the Texas Rangers for a player to be named later or cash considerations.
 On December 16, Rapada was outrighted off the 40-man roster to Triple-A.

 Rapada played most of the 2010 season with the minor league Oklahoma City RedHawks.
 On September 3, 2010, Texas called up Rapada to the major league roster.

 Rapada was listed as an alternative during the postseason when the Texas Rangers would make it to the World Series for the first time in franchise history.
 The Rangers would eventually lose the 2010 World Series against the San Francisco Giants.

+On January 14, 2011, Rapada was placed on release waivers by the Rangers.

 Baltimore Orioles

-On January 14, 2011, Rapada was placed on release waivers by the Rangers.
 On January 25, 2011, Rapada was signed by the Baltimore Orioles and invited to spring training to compete for a roster spot.
 After being sent to the minors after spring training, Rapada was called up by Baltimore on April 17.
 He made his Orioles debut on April 18 with two outs in the seventh inning against the Minnesota Twins.
 He was designated for assignment on June 29.
 In 16 1/3 innings with Baltimore, Rapada had a 6.06 ERA.

 After being designated for assignment on February 6, Rapada was released by the Orioles on February 15.
 He leads the major leagues in left-handers' batting average who face him since 2010.